 Sawtooth NRA highlights the Sawtooth Mountains and three other ranges, including the equally impressive White Cloud Mountains.
 Four major rivers also have headwaters in the NRA: the Salmon, the South Fork of the Payette, the Boise, and the Big Wood.
 The NRA also has over 40 mountain peaks rising over 10,000 feet.

 Recreation options are endless in Sawtooth National Recreation Area.
 All four seasons of the year lend to different activities like boating, backpacking, and cross-country skiing.

 Sawtooth National Recreation Area is home to some of the best hiking trails in Idaho, with iconic trails like Alice Lake and Sawtooth Lake offering unforgettable mountain landscapes.
 And with three scenic byways navigating the entire NRA, the drive through the Sawtooths is worth the trip alone.

 Camping in the Sawtooths is both abundant and widespread.
 The U.S. Forest Service operates several designated campgrounds that cater to tents and RVs.

 Several of these campgrounds, including the most popular ones surrounding Redfish Lake, accept reservations six months in advance.
 Reservable campsites often book out for the entire summer season upon release.
 Dispersed camping throughout the national forest is also permitted.

-For further logistics on the area, an excellent first place to visit is the Sawtooth NRA Headquarters.
-The headquarters includes the North Fork Visitor Center and is less than 10 miles up Highway 75 from Ketchum.
+An excellent first place to visit is the Sawtooth NRA Headquarters for further logistics on the area, The headquarters includes the North Fork Visitor Center and is less than 10 miles up Highway 75 from Ketchum.
 Here, you can find interpretive information, local conditions, and further recommendations on where to stay and explore the Sawtooth Mountains.

 2. Craters of the Moon National Monument and Preserve